PolymerLabs/arcs/devtools/README.md

 If you made changes to the manifest, or if you're sure your changes are not showing up, you should click the "Reload" button on the `chrome://extensions/` page.

+### Errors

+`Invocation of form runtime.connect(null, ) doesn't match definition runtime.connect(optional string extensionId, optional object connectInfo)` happens when the newly build DevTools extension is opened on the AppShell which received the content script from the earlier version of the extension.
+This is harmless and requires a page refresh, so that the content script and the extension proper are in sync.